California's Newsom, Pelosi back Texas Democrats as GOP warns of more escalations over walkout

 Abbott promised that he's willing to play the long game to get the bill passed.

 “We have an agenda to pass priorities critical to Texans, and we will get it done.
-I’ll call special session after special session—no matter how long it takes—until the job is finished,” Abbott said on the social platform X.
+I’ll call special session after special session—no matter how long it takes—until the job is finished,” Abbott said on X.

 The current special session ends Aug.
 19, and the missing lawmakers already face mounting fines for every day they are gone and civil arrest warrants issued by the state House.